 The Health Professions Center (1995) houses the College of Nursing and Health Professions.
 Features include the 450-seat William L. and Trudy Mitchell Auditorium (Mitchell Auditorium), a state-of-the-art Simulation Center, the Charles E. Day Learning Resource Center, a dental hygiene clinic and dental laboratory, lecture rooms, classrooms, instructional laboratories, seminar rooms and faculty offices.
 The lower level includes laboratories for science, classrooms for health services, a human performance laboratory and the University Health Center for students, faculty and staff.
 The Indiana University School of Medicine-Evansville is currently located on the third floor.

-Lenny and Anne Dowhie Ceramics Studio
+Lenny and Anne Dowhie Ceramics Center

-The Dowhie Ceramics Studio opened as the Ceramics Center in 2009 and was renamed for Lenny Dowhie, professor emeritus of art, and his wife Anne in 2014.
+The Dowhie Ceramics Center opened as the Ceramics Center in 2009 and was renamed for Lenny Dowhie, professor emeritus of art, and his wife Anne in 2014.
 The facility is equipped with 20 pottery wheels and stools, glazing and clay mixing rooms and a terrace providing outdoor work space, including room for a variety of kilns.
 The Dowhies made a $1 million gift commitment toward USI’s Campaign USI: Elevating Excellence that will provide ongoing endowed support for the ceramics program.
-The Dowhie Ceramics Studio is the first USI building named for a current or former faculty member of the University.
+The Dowhie Ceramics Center is the first USI building named for a current or former faculty member of the University.

 Liberal Arts Center